sybernix/lang-exchange-lk/docs/thesis.md

 #### 3.1.1 Introduction

 This SRS document presents the plan for the development of the project “LangExchangeLK”, a system developed by Niruhan Viswarupan.
 The audience of this document will be the developers working on the project currently and who will maintain this project in the future.
 This document contains information on system functionality, the scope, the release and availability estimates, the potential risks and their mitigations, process of development and related statistics.

+#### 3.1.2 Overview

+Sri Lanka is a multilingual country where three languages, Sinhala, Tamil, and English are predominantly spoken.
+Traditional way of learning language is going to language classes is still the most prevalent way of language acquisition.
+This project aims to develop a language exchange platform where Sri Lankans can find language partners and learn together.
+This platform will provide more chances to actually use the language for the learners.